Trusts

 Availability to Assets at Death

 Assets in a Revocable Trust at the grantor’s death continue to be available to the successor trustee.
-If funds are needed to raise cash to pay burial, maintenance, or administration or tax expenses and debts immediately after death, the funds are easily available.
+If funds are needed to raise cash to pay burial, maintenance, administration, tax expenses, and debts immediately after death, the funds are easily available.
 There is no need to wait for a probate decree or issuance of preliminary letters from a Surrogate Court.
-If the trust is funded prior to death, the property in the trust remains in the trustee’s name before and after the death and is immediately available for ongoing costs.
-This is especially important if the trust creator has a dependent family, a spouse, or children who rely on support.
+If the Trust is funded prior to death, the property in the Trust remains in the trustee’s name before and after the death and is immediately available for ongoing costs.
+This is especially important if the Trust creator has a dependent family, a spouse, or children who rely on support.

 No Interruption in Investment Management

-A revocable trust will provide uninterrupted investments management should the grantor become disabled or dies.
-Assets transferred into the trust’s name remain titled in the trust and there is no need to reregister these assets after death.
-The investment objectives of the grantor’s estate can continue.
+A Revocable Trust will provide uninterrupted investment management should the grantor become disabled or die.
+Assets transferred into the Trust’s name remain titled in the Trust and there is no need to re-register these assets after death.
+The investment objectives of the grantor’s estate can continue until the trustee wishes to distribute the Trust as described in the Trust.

 Disadvantages of Revocable Trust